sharetribe/sharetribe/docs/landing-page-structure.md

   For example, if the link to the video is `https://www.youtube.com/watch?v=UffchBUUIoI`, the ID is `UffchBUUIoI`.

+* `text`

+  A text string "A video description."
+It'll be embedded on top of the video.

+* `autoplay`

+  A boolean and text string that can be set to:
+  - false: the video does not play by default
+  - true: the video plays by default
+  - "muted": the video plays by default without sound

+  The `text` only shows when the video is paused (false value or manually paused by the user).

 * `width`

   Go to the Youtube video, right-click the video and select "Stats for nerds" (yeah, nerds, that's us).
 If the **Dimensions** is e.g. `1280 x 720`, then `width` is `1280` and `height` is `720`.